elephantscale/internet2-cloud-course-v2/labs/01-intro/aws.md

 [Install guide for latest AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-Also [complete the setup](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html).
+Also, [complete the setup](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html).
 This will show you how to get access keys.

 ### Verifying